Futures studies: Forecasting and futures techniques

 Futures techniques or methodologies may be viewed as "frameworks for making sense of data generated by structured processes to think about the future".
 There is no single set of methods that are appropriate for all futures research.
 Different futures researchers intentionally or unintentionally promote use of favored techniques over a more structured approach.
 Selection of methods for use on futures research projects has so far been dominated by the intuition and insight of practitioners; but can better identify a balanced selection of techniques via acknowledgement of foresight as a process together with familiarity with the fundamental attributes of most commonly used methods.

-Scenarios are a central technique in Futures Studies and are often confused with other techniques.
-The flowchart to the right provides a process for classifying a phenomenon as a scenario in the intuitive logics tradition.
+Futurology is sometimes described by scientists as a pseudoscience, as it often deals with speculative scenarios and long-term predictions that can be difficult to test using traditional scientific methods.

 Futurists use a diverse range of forecasting and foresight methods including: